 Annuals and biennials plants for shaded area

-Annuals are the plants that fully grow and die within a year.
+Annuals are plants that fully grow and die within a year.
 They can provide diversity to your garden.
-They easily grow plants for shaded areas.
+They easily grow plants in shaded areas.

-Biennials are the plant that has the maximum life span of two years and grows very well in the shaded area.
+Biennials are planted that has a maximum life span of two years and grows very well in a shaded area.

-Some examples of annuals and biennials plant for the shaded area for your garden are as follows:
+Some examples of annuals and biennials plant for the shaded area in your garden are as follows: